Crypto-Expert/stratum-mining/README.md

 #Description
-This Repo will likely be superceeded by a Second Generation All in One, Powerful Serer called CoiniumSev.
-The Current Repo is [here](https://github.com/CoiniumServ/CoiniumServ).

 Stratum-mining is a pooled mining protocol.
 It is a replacement for *getwork* based pooling servers by allowing clients to generate work.
 The stratum protocol is described [here](http://mining.bitcoin.cz/stratum-mining) in full detail.

-This is a implementation of stratum-mining for scrypt based coins.
+This is a implementation of stratum-mining for most coins.
 It is compatible with *MPOS* as it complies with the standards of *pushpool*.
 The end goal is to build on these standards to come up with a more stable solution.

 The goal is to make a reliable stratum mining server for a wide range of coins unlike other forks where the code is limited to specific algorithm's.
 Over time I will develop this to be more feature rich and very stable.
 If you would like to see a feature please file a feature request.